COMPANION TO CANTO II

 - Eyes of Picasso – The intensity of Picasso’s eyes was legendary in the Paris art world and its effect on people has often been described.
 The strangeness and modernity of his paintings was attributed to his powers of vision, enabling him to see what no one else could.

-Pound associated P’s eyes with the seal, as he told his daughter: “Eyes of Picasso means that Picasso has eyes like a seal” (De Rachewiltz 156) which suggests that Pound was aware of the metamorphic quality of P’s cubist creations:
+Pound associated Picasso’s eyes with the seal, as he told his daughter: “Eyes of Picasso means that Picasso has eyes like a seal” (De Rachewiltz 156) which suggests that Pound was aware of the metamorphic quality of Picasso’s cubist creations:

 “In Picasso’s collage the image is constantly being read as something else: the ‘urnal’ of ‘journal’ suggests ‘urinal,’ the violin shape looks as a female torso, the wine glass embedded in the newsprint is also a man reading a newspaper.
 Transformation is central to the process” (Perloff 35).

 - Eleanor – Eleanor of Aquitaine (1124-1204) who, like Helen of Troy, left her husband to marry a foreigner, lesser in rank than her husband and a potential enemy.
-E was married to the King of France, Louis VII, whom she divorced in 1152 to marry Henry, the Duke of Normandy and the future King of England.
+Eleanor was married to the King of France, Louis VII, whom she divorced in 1152.
+She soon married Henry, the Duke of Normandy and the future King of England.
 Her marriage transferred the duchy of Aquitaine to the English crown succession, thereby supporting its claim to the crown of France and contributing to the constant territorial disputes for fifty years, until her son, King John, lost the lands in France in her death year, 1204.

 Pound’s essay “Aeschylus,” published in 1919 in The Egoist shows his absorbing interest in Agamemnon, particularly in its expression of the whole emotional gamut from murderous coldness to hysteria.
 Using the cadence of the passage, Pound stated: “a search for Aeschylus in English is deadly, accursed, mind-rending” (LE 267).
 Pound’s criticism is particularly directed against Browning’s earlier translation of Agamemnon.
 This untranslatability may be the reason he preferred to leave Aeschylus’ words in the original Greek.